 Lung Cancer Screening

 Lung cancer screening looks for signs of disease in patients who are high risk.
 The screening can be done before patients notice any symptoms.

 What is lung cancer screening?

-Using a CT scanner, which is an advanced piece of medical imaging equipment known as a CT scanner, we take very detailed “pictures” or scans of your lungs once a year.
-A doctor will then examine these pictures to look for changes in your lungs that could be signs of lung cancer.
-Lung cancer can look like a spot on your lung.
+Using a CT scanner, which is an advanced piece of medical imaging equipment, we take detailed "pictures" or scans of your lungs once a year.
+A doctor examines these pictures to look for changes that could be signs of lung cancer.

 Who should consider screening for lung cancer?